sycamedia/ios101-prework/README.md

 - Chineasy (mobile): Straightforward interface where it's easy to find everything.
 Simple but effective art style.
 - Shirable Jisho (mobile): Ability to save and organize information the way I want.
 Multiple methods of searching for dictionary entries.
 Extra information within dictionary entries that I can dive into if I want to.
+- Freeform (desktop): Quickly jot down information on sticky notes.
+Paste links in the same space and see link previews.
+Visually group information together.
+- draw.io (web): Able to link different shapes together intelligently.
+A few pre-made objects for specific use cases.
+- WaniKani (web): Incredible brand voice.
+Sleek interface and simple color scheme with illustrations for intrigue.

 ### An app I want to make

 I'd like to make a to-do list app for people who struggle with perfectionism and task avoidance.
 Traditional to-do list apps can become overwhelming when tasks accumulate.
 The app would have these features:

-- Ability to group tasks by value category (school, career, painting, pets); each category has a status bar that shows the user how "weak" the category is, allowing them to focus on which areas of their life need attention rather than fixating on a list of tasks.
+- Ability to group tasks by value category (e.g. school, career, drawing, pets); each category has a status bar that shows the user how "weak" the category is, allowing the user to focus on which areas of their life need attention rather than fixating on a list of tasks.
 The user can adjust how quickly the status bar decays and how much a certain task replenishes the bar
 - Prompts for overdue tasks asking if the user would like to adjust the due date or scope of the task
 - A check-in tool allowing the user to track their mood, particularly as it relates to staying on top of their tasks

 ## Notes

-Describe any challenges encountered while building the app.
+Had to get used to how Swift handles data types, as well as the specific data types used by UIKit.
+Changing UI element attributes from the interface builder is a bit overwhelming, would be nice to do with code instead.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2025 Sycamore Dennis

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.